 - c.
 The following must apply to the intersection between regions of the Rear Wing Tip above Z=670 and any plane that contains the X-aligned axis [Y, Z] = [480, 670] - i.
-There must be no more than two closed sections. - ii.
+There must be no more than two closed sections.

+- ii.
 The distance between adjacent sections must be no more than 15mm at their closest position. - iii.
-When measured in the X-direction, each section must be larger than 100mm and no more than 40mm of this may overlap, in X, any other section in the same plane. - d.
+When measured in the X-direction, each individual section must be larger than 100mm and no more than 40mm of this may overlap, in X, any other section in the same plane the complete intersection may contain more than two points with the same X-coordinate. - d.
 The intersection between the Rear Wing Tip and any Z plane between Z=660mm and Z= 670mm must produce a single closed section. - e.
 Its complete surface must be tangent continuous, and any concave radius of curvature must be greater than 20mm.
 Furthermore, any surface visible from the side or above must not contain any concave radius of curvature smaller than 50mm. - f.
 Curves produced by the intersection of the Rear Wing Tip with any X plane must: - i.
-Be tangent continuous and not contain any radius less than 20mm forwards of X_R =550. - ii.
-Not contain any concave radius less than 1000mm if formed from any surface that is visible from the side or any surface forwards of X_R =550 that is visible from above.
+Be tangent continuous and not contain any radius less than 20mm forwards of $X_R$ =550. - ii.
+Not contain any concave radius less than 1000mm if formed from any surface that is visible from the side or any surface forwards of $X_R$ =550 that is visible from above.